Alihassan7726/Customer-Churn-/README.md

 # Customer-Churn-

-## A complete project in predicting customer churn of PowerCo
+## A complete project of predicting customer churn for PowerCo

 PowerCo is a major gas and electricity utility that supplies to corporate, SME (Small & Medium Enterprise), and residential customers.
 The power-liberalization of the energy market in Europe has led to significant customer churn, especially in the SME segment.